kevinjalbert/kevinjalbert.github.io/source/articles/2016-10-31-sidekiq-contained-callbacks.md

 Finally, we can see how `JobMetrics` has a new `prepend SidekiqCallbacks` and that pulls in all the required `ActiveSupport::Callback` logic that allows for callbacks to be defined and executed.

 ### The Win
-With this approach, the benifit is that the callback implementation is completely contained within the `JobMetrics` module.
+With this approach, the benefit is that the callback implementation is completely contained within the `JobMetrics` module.
 The `SidekiqCallbacks` module provides the missing ActiveJob callback support for `around_perform`.
 It is also possible to add the missing ActiveJob callbacks using this approach.

-In the ending, the concrete job classes just `include` the contained callback module (i.e., `JobMetrics`). `SidekiqCallbacks` is designed to accomodate multiple contained callback modules being included on a single concrete job class.
+In the ending, the concrete job classes just `include` the contained callback module (i.e., `JobMetrics`). `SidekiqCallbacks` is designed to accommodate multiple contained callback modules being included on a single concrete job class.